BekaValentine/cyberpunk_game/modelling_tasks.md

     - [ ] Trash (smalls scale in bins, large scale in dumpsters)
     - [ ] Wallets and Purses
     - [ ] Ladders
+    - [ ] Cold Gas Can / Fire Extinguisher?